research-software-directory/RSD-as-a-service/frontend/README.md

 ## Material UI (v5)

-The integration between NextJS and MUI-5 is based on [official example](https://github.com/mui-org/material-ui/tree/master/examples/nextjs).
+The integration between Next.js and MUI-5 is based on [official example](https://github.com/mui-org/material-ui/tree/master/examples/nextjs).
-More explation concerning the official example can be found in [this video](https://www.youtube.com/watch?v=IFaFFmPYyMI&t=597s)
+More explanation concerning the official example can be found in [this video](https://www.youtube.com/watch?v=IFaFFmPYyMI&t=597s)

 Most important point concerning Next is integration in template files: \_app.tsx, \_document.tsx